 White-knuckle adventures await you on granite-topped Mt.
 Crested Butte: take the chairlift to access a web of mountain-biking trails.
 (Crested Butte is the sport’s self-proclaimed birthplace.)
 Or see how you fare at bungee jumping, rock climbing and disc golf at the Adventure Park, located at the base of Crested Butte Mountain Resort.

 Continue the action into the afternoon by rafting or fishing the gold-medal waters of the Taylor River.
 Gunnison County holds four state records for the largest rainbow, brown and lake trout, and kokanee salmon, a landlocked variety of salmon.

 Ready for some downtime?
 Head into the historic town of Crested Butte.
 Its blocks of charming Victorian-era buildings form what the National Trust for Historic Preservation calls one of the country’s most distinctive towns to visit.

 And there’s plenty to do: Nearly every summer weekend features a gathering of some sort — the Wildflower Festival, Tour de Forks culinary festival, Crested Butte Music Festival.
-Or, if you haven’t quite gotten your adventure fill, head to the Mountain Bike Hall of Fame, housed in the Crested Butte Mountain Heritage Museum.
-Vintage bikes and photographs lend a snapshot of Crested Butte’s mountain-biking community.
+Or head to the Crested Butte Mountain Heritage Museum to see how the area's past residents lived.